MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 # Manage machine groups

+Machine groups allow you to organize multiple machines together to help distribute your automation workload and optimize productivity.
+Desktop flows can be assigned to a given machine group and then will be queued to it when triggered to run.
+When a machine in the group is available, it will be assigned the next desktop flow to be executed in the queue.
+Learn more about [the desktop flow queues](monitor-desktop-flow-queues.md).

 ## Create a machine group

-Machine groups allow you to organize multiple machines together to help distribute your automation workload and optimize productivity.
+Machine groups can either be created from the Power Automate machine runtime app or from the Power Automate portal.

+From the Power Automate machine runtime application:

 1. Sign into **Power Automate machine runtime**